AndrianBdn/wg-cmd/README.md

 - automatically configures sysctl, systemd, NAT

 ## Current Limitations
-- simple client-server Wireguard setup
+- only simple client-server WireGuard setup
-- mostly for Linux (assumes iptables, systemd, sysctl are available)
+- mostly for Linux (assumes iptables, systemd, sysctl are available) — see [Other OS](#other-os-besides-linux) section
-- not a lot of managing besides adding / removing peers
+- can't manage existing Wireguard interfaces (but you can create new WireGuard interfaces on the same host)

 # Installation